varvet/godmin/README.md

 That is, everyone can list and view articles, only editors can create them, and only unpublished articles can be updated and destroyed.

-When a user is not authorized to access a resource, `NotAuthorizedError` is raised.
-By default this error is rescued in Godmin and it renders some text and returns status code `403 Forbidden`.
+When a user is not authorized to access a resource, a `NotAuthorizedError` is raised.
+By default this error is rescued by Godmin and turned into a status code `403 Forbidden` response.
-If you want to change this behaviour you can rescue the error yourself in the appropriate `ApplicationController`.
+If you want to change this behaviour you can rescue the error yourself in the appropriate `ApplicationController`:

 ```ruby
 module Admin